Pregnancy and Parenting

 Students with pregnancy-related conditions should submit the Student Pregnancy Accommodation Request form on the College’s website or contact Disability Resource Services at 608-246-6716 or firstname.lastname@example.org to make a request for accommodations.

-- Process to Apply for Title IX Pregnancy & Parenting Accommodations
+- Apply for Title IX Pregnancy & Parenting Accommodations

-- A student must request pregnancy or maternity leave accommodations with Disability Resource Services (DRS).
+- You must request pregnancy or maternity leave accommodations with Disability Resource Services (DRS).
 It is recommended that you work with DRS as soon as you know you are pregnant.

 - Submit documentation to DRS from a doctor.
 This documentation should include: